coreshop/CoreShop/docs/docs/03_Development/06_Order/16_State_Management.md

 - `coreshop_shipment`
 - `coreshop_invoice`

-Workflows are connected among themselves so every transition will trigger another Workflow and so on.
-If a transition has been dispatched, it cannot be transformed back unless it has been defined in the available transitions.
+These workflows are interconnected, so any transition in one can trigger transitions in others.
+Once a transition is dispatched, it cannot be reversed unless such an option is defined in the available transitions.

-So let's start:
+### Explore Further:

 - [Available Workflows](./16_State_Management/01_Available_Workflows.md)
 - [Create Callbacks](./16_State_Management/02_Create_Callbacks.md)